Two-dimensional Planck spectroscopy for microwave photon calibration: Conclusion

 We have demonstrated an experimental implementation of the two-dimensional Planck spectroscopy allowing for an \textit{in-situ} calibration of microwave losses, as well as for an accurate estimation of photon conversion coefficients in a cryogenic set-up.
 To this end, we have extended the conventional Planck spectroscopy approach~\cite{Mariantoni.2010} by adding the second degree of freedom in the form of variable temperature of the whole cryogenic environment (the mixing chamber temperature).
 We have employed a beam splitter loss model to describe and extract an unknown transmissivity (losses) from the two-dimensional Planck spectroscopy measurements, and thus, improve the calibration accuracy.
 Furthermore, our approach has enabled us to directly assess the temperature dependence of microwave losses.
 In our experiments, we have observed a good agreement between the measured data and fitted theory model.
 Moreover, we have employed a Josephson metamaterial sample as a flux-tunable attenuator to benchmark the accuracy of the two-dimensional Planck spectroscopy and demonstrated that we are able to resolve microwave loss changes down to \SI{0.1}{dB}.

-Our calibration technique relies on using heatable attenuators as broadband black-body photon sources and can be used in a large variety of modern cryogenic experiments, including the characterization of cryogenic HEMT amplifiers, quantum-limited parametric amplifiers, and other superconducting devices.
+Our calibration technique relies on using a heatable attenuator as a broadband black-body emitter.
+This source can be employed in a large variety of modern cryogenic experiments, including characterization of cryogenic HEMT amplifiers, quantum-limited parametric amplifiers, and other superconducting devices.
+As compared to other currently available calibration techniques in microwave cryogenic experiments, the two-dimensional Planck spectroscopy has the specific advantage of being applicable in a very wide frequency range without extra experimental efforts due to the nature of black-body radiation.
+This black-body radiator can be embedded directly into the respective microwave lines, without a need for dedicated cryogenic microwave switches.
+Last but not least, the two-dimensional Planck spectroscopy completely relies on off-the-shelf microwave components and does not require fabrication of state-of-the-art superconducting devices.
+Our analysis also indicates that the two-dimensional Planck spectroscopy is partially resilient to circuit imperfections such as impedance mismatches.
 Its inherent ability to determine internal signal losses allows for a more precise estimation of the noise performance of the aforementioned devices.
 We envision important applications of this method in experiments that rely on the efficient detection of signal amplitudes, such as the search for dark matter axions~\cite{Bartram.2023}, where the precise knowledge of noise figures is a key prerequisite.
 Furthermore, it can also serve as an important tool for characterization of various qubit readout schemes.